Thursday, March 31, 2022

 Aesthetics

-Graphically, this game is great with a murky palette that nicely represents KFC's underground hideout.
-The sprites are few but humorously bright and perfectly drawn - I love those chickens so much!
-All animations are excellent and I adore how Rodney's quiff flaps as he walks (a ripped sprite from an unreleased Amiga game is what I heard)
+Graphically, this game is great, with a murky palette to represent the KFC's underground hideout.
+The sprites are few but humorously bright and well drawn - I love the chickens!
+All animations are excellent, and I adore how Rodney's quiff flaps as he walks (a ripped sprite from an unreleased Amiga game?)

-The scrolling is smooth in all directions but a little sluggish and could have been better, especially on the Atari STe.
-Perhaps I'm being harsh because Padman miraculously used GFA Basic so the results are outstanding in one respect.
-However, the cynic within asks why the Blitter/hardware scrolling wasn't used for a faster movement.
+The scrolling is smooth in all directions, but it's a shame that the Atari STe wasn't utilised more.
+Perhaps I'm being harsh because Padman miraculously used GFA Basic, so the results are outstanding in one respect.
+However, the cynic within asks why the Blitter/hardware scrolling wasn't used for better movement.

-For the audio, we have excellent sampled sounds used for dying chickens, disk pickups and an 'ugh' as we jump.
-Okay, it's no Death Chase but what we have, I like.
-However, it's the music that sets this game apart from the crowd thanks to terrific chiptunes.
+For the audio, we have excellent sampled sounds used for dying chickens, disk pickups, and a 'ugh' as we jump.
+Okay, it's no Death Chase, but what we have, I like.
+However, it's the music that sets this game apart from the crowd, thanks to terrific chiptunes.
 TAO's in-game music (Atari STe) is absolutely phenomenal.
-Yes, I said that.

 Liking the subtle stamp Padman placed here.
 Let's turn that chicken into a curry!!